Working for the climate: towards a low-carbon society

 Our thermal power plants are efficient combined heat and power plants (CHP).
 The CHP plants located on forest industry sites utilise wood-based by-products from the wood-processing industry.
 They produce process steam required at the plants and district heat for local communities.

-We have torn down three of our oil and coal power plants.
+We have torn down three oil and coal power plants.
 The first was the Mussalo power plant in Kotka in 2015.
-In 2019-2021, the coal and oil power plants in Kristiinankaupunki and Tahkoluoto in Pori are next in line.
+In 2019-2021, the coal and oil-fired power plants in Kristiinankaupunki and Tahkoluoto in Pori were demolished.

 Peat becomes a backup fuel